 Rhine and Moselle

-Basilica of St. Kastor - one of Koblenz attractions
+St. Kastor Basilica - one of the sights of Koblenz

-Towering above us are the towers of the Basilica of St. Kastor, dating back to the year 817, when Archbishop Hetti von Trier began building the church.
-Romanesque arched windows still bear witness to the age of the basilica.
-In this church, the envoys of the sons of Louis the Pious, who finally led to the division of the Frankish Empire in the Treaty of Verdun (843) gathered.
-Historical soil, then.
-Accordingly, we are impressed by the wall reliefs, the images of the saints, the ornate pulpit and the saints' sculptures inside the basilica.
+The towers of the St. Kastor basilica tower above us, which dates back to 817, when Archbishop Hetti von Trier began building the church.
+Arched windows in the Romanesque style bear witness to the age of the basilica.
+The ambassadors of the sons of Louis the Pious gathered in this church.
+They agreed on the Treaty of Verdun (843), which led to the division of the Franconian Empire.
+We are accordingly impressed to see the wall reliefs, the images of saints, the pulpit and the sculptures of saints inside the basilica.
 (Map)

-Equestrian statue at the Deutsches Eck - one of the Koblenz attractions
+Equestrian statue at the Deutsches Eck - one of the Koblenz sights

-Strengthened, we continue our walk and are impressed by the huge shipping areas, which seem to be waiting for the ropes of large Rhine ships.
-However, I believe that they are more decor than actual use, so splendidly are they embellished.
-Over the mouth of the Mosel rises an imposing equestrian statue of Emperor Wilhelm I, who sits so powerfully on his horse that one thinks he is just breaking up in a battle.
+Freshly strengthened, we walk on and are impressed by the shipyards that seem to be waiting for the ropes of the Rhine ships.
+However, I believe that they are more decorative than intended, that's how gorgeous they are.
+An equestrian statue of Kaiser Wilhelm I rises above the mouth of the Moselle, who sits so powerfully on his horse that you think he's about to go into battle.
 Not quite my taste.
-Such heroic cenotaphs are always suspect to me, and so we quickly follow the banks of the Rhine, which extend from here to the south.
+I am always suspicious of such hero memorials, and so we quickly follow the bank of the Rhine, which extends south from here.
 (Map)

-The Flußkreuzfahrtschiff one after the other lies on the shore, whose passengers, however, are on their way to exploration in the city.
-Only a few sit on the decks of the riverboats and enjoy an elegantly served lunch, while over their heads the gondolas of the cable car cross the Rhine, bringing their customers over to Ehrenbreitstein Fortress.
-From the top you certainly have a good view of the mouth of the Mosel in the Rhine.
-However, we return to the garden of the St. Kastor Basilica and once again enjoy the sight of the Romanesque church from a different perspective.
-The church rises monumentally above the formal flowerbeds in the small park and creates a strong contrast with its massive walls to the filigree spring flowers that bloom here.
+However, we return to the garden of the St. Castor Basilica and enjoy the view of the Romanesque church from a different perspective.
+The church building rises monumentally above the flower beds in the park and creates a contrast with its massive walls to the spring flowers that bloom here.
 (Map)

 By the way: drive from here too Boat trips for day trippers along the Middle Rhine with its many castles from.
 If you are a pleasure lover, you can learn more about such a tour.